architsharma97/dpo-rlaif/README.md

 > On 8 80GB A100s, DPO training took about 2hrs 45min.

 ### Step 6: Run AlpacaEval evaluations:
 Evaluation is done using an oracle annotator with [AlpacaEval](https://github.com/tatsu-lab/alpaca_eval).
+Please set the environment variable `IS_ALPACA_EVAL_2=False` to reproduce the experiments in the paper.
 To run the evaluation script, the general pattern is

     bash ./eval_ckpt.sh (gpu-num) (path-to-checkpoint) (eval-run-name) (oracle-annotator-name) (temperature) (model-name)